jesslilly/EntitySearch/README.md

 1. add search by ID to the demo app.
 1. Look at MSFT Cognitive Team to see if we can use anything from that.
 1. Research other solutions that track recents and/or do search.
+1. Implement a top 100 recents page / modal that can be filtered.

 ### Nice to have / Future
 1. Can we do search auto-complete from a public API?
 Example, start typing Bos and get suggestions like Boston, Bose, etc.